Feminism in Chinese communism: Post-Mao period to the 2000s

-Following the 1970s, tremendous success was brought by the reform movements to China's economic success, however, this success did not equally impact the status of women.
+Following the 1970s, tremendous success was brought by the reform movements to China's economy, however, this did not equally impact the status of women.
 Unequal employment opportunities and income distribution have become such large issues that the United Nations Development Program has allocated specific funds to aid women who are laid-off from their jobs.
 Prostitution has also become an issue, especially in urban areas, as well as an increasing divorce rate.
 Women in rural areas are worse off compared to women in urban areas because of the lack of market economy present in rural cities.

 On the other hand, benefits to women include increased educational opportunities such as women's studies programs and academic scholarships.
 The Center for Women's Studies in China was established at Zhengzhou University in 1987, along with many other women's programs and research centers.

 In 1995, the Fourth United Nations Conference on Women held in Beijing marked a turning point for Chinese feminism.
-This time period in the aftermath of the 1989 Tiananmen Square demonstrations saw a limit in spontaneously organized activism as ordered by the Chinese government.
+This time period in the aftermath of the 1989 Tiananmen Square protests and massacre saw a limit in spontaneously organized activism as ordered by the Chinese government.
 Instead, Chinese feminists published numerous articles in mainstream media, especially in the Women's Federation newspaper Chinese Women's Daily.
 Chinese women's non-governmental organizations served as a crucial lever to open social spaces and allow for activism.

-Present day
+21st century

 Gender inequality is still an issue in China in rural areas, despite the improvement of women's rights during Mao's era.
 Even in the 21st century, men have more access to social resources and high socioeconomic status, due to the existing prevalence of patriarchal values in Chinese society.
 The gender gap is wider in rural areas, where one ninth of the population still lives.
-But recently under CCP's current general secretary Xi Jinping, women's position in rural areas have been improving.

-Post-Mao Party leaders such as former CCP general secretary Zhao Ziyang have vigorously opposed the participation of women in the political process.
+Post-Mao CCP leaders such as former general secretary Zhao Ziyang vigorously opposed the participation of women in the political process.
 Within the CCP, a glass ceiling still exists that prevents women from rising into the most important positions.

+Xi Jinping

+Under the general secretaryship of Xi Jinping, the gains of women have dropped compared to previous leaders.
+After witnessing the growing feminist movements in China, the government under Xi shut down many activist NGOs and censored feminist platforms.
+Feminism has been viewed by nationalists as a toxic Western ideology.
+In 2022, the Communist Youth League of China declared that "[e]xtreme feminism has become a poisonous tumour on the Internet."
+Xi Jinping has promoted pro-natalist policies and encouraged women to "actively foster a new type of marriage and childbearing culture."
+Specific policies have included lengthening of paid maternity leave, cash payments to mothers in some regions who have their second and third children.
+Local government family-planning committees, previously used to enforce the one-child policy, are deployed for pro-natalist policies such as calling women to check on their menstrual cycle.